apache/tomcat/CONTRIBUTING.md

 # Contributing to Apache Tomcat

 Firstly, thanks for your interest in contributing!
-I hope that this will be a pleasant experience for you, and that you will return to continue contributing.
+I hope that this will be a pleasant experience for you and that you will return to continue contributing.

 Please visit our [Get Involved page](https://tomcat.apache.org/getinvolved.html)